Uncertainty-Aware AB3DMOT by Variational 3D Object Detection: Introduction

 \section{Introduction}

 3D Object Detection (3D OD) is the problem that aims to detect objects in the 3D world, providing the coordinates relative to the sensor and true world sizes of the detected objects.
 In contrast to 2D Object Detection which is commonly based on the appearance of objects in an image or video frame, in 3D OD the size of objects is not distorted by projections and rigid objects retain their size on every data frame.
 However, to obtain the data that can accurately represent objects in 3D requires specialized sensors.
-Even though color images \cite{2016mono3dad, 2019mono3dpp, 2018mf3d, 2018monogrnet, 2018oftnet} or stereo images \cite{2018pseudolidar, 2019pseudolidar, 2020cdn} can be utilized to obtain 2D-like object detections and use those to estimate the corresponding 3D bounding boxes, the detection accuracy and speed of such methods is inferior to that of methods, such as VoxelNet \cite{2017voxelnet}, SECOND \cite{2018second}, PointPillars \cite{lang2018pointpillars} and TANet \cite{liu2019tanet}, utilizing point cloud data captured by Lidar sensors.
+Even though color images \cite{2016mono3dad, 2019mono3dpp, 2018mf3d, 2018monogrnet, 2018oftnet} or stereo images \cite{2018pseudolidar, 2019pseudolidar, 2020cdn} can be utilized to obtain 2D-like object detections and use those to estimate the corresponding 3D bounding boxes, the detection accuracy and speed of such methods is inferior to that of methods utilizing point cloud data captured by Lidar sensors, such as VoxelNet \cite{2017voxelnet}, SECOND \cite{2018second}, PointPillars \cite{lang2018pointpillars} and TANet \cite{liu2019tanet}.

 3D Multiple Object (3D MOT) tracking aims to not only find the position of objects in the 3D world, but also assign a unique ID to each of them for the entire duration that an object appears in the data sequence.
 3D MOT can be performed in a single stage, where the object detection in each frame and objects associations in successive frames are performed by the same model \cite{2020centerbased3dod, 2018jointmono3d, 2019complexeryolo}, or in two stages, where the detections are generated by a 3D OD model and the object associations in successive frames are performed separately.